The archive

 The great decoupling

 Dozens of rich countries now grow GDP while emissions fall.
-That's the good news.
-Here's why the decoupling is more fragile than the charts suggest, and what it takes for it to hold.
+The good news.
+But the decoupling is more fragile than the charts suggest.
+Here's what holds it.

 20 April 2026 · 6 min read